Take the guesswork out of choosing the right sound, music and voice for the right job.

 Through workshops and touchpoint audits, we discovered the clusters of personality and voice traits that NAB dialled up and down to suit these three core messages.
 As well as the types of campaigns and experiences that NAB uses to achieve this.

-I used these clusters as the foundation for deciding together with NAB brand, where to use particular sonic attributes, plus their energy and tone.
+I used these clusters as the foundation for deciding together with NAB brand, where to use particular sonic attributes, and their energy and tone.

 Brand analysis.
 Audits.
 Building sonic profiles for different use cases